nestorojas/sql/02_assignments/design_a_logical_model.md

 Type 2 SCD (Historical):

 Higher Privacy Risk:  This approach keeps a history of all customer addresses, which can be considered more sensitive data.
-Here are some preventative actions to consider:
+Here are some preventative actions to consider:<br/>

 Data Retention: Storing historical data increases the amount of customer information you hold.
-This approach requires stricter data retention policies and disposal procedures.
+This approach requires stricter data retention policies and disposal procedures.<br/>

 Regulations: Customers have rights to access, rectify, or request deletion of their historical address information.
-You need to implement mechanisms to address such requests.
+You need to implement mechanisms to address such requests.<br/>

 Security Risks: A larger data footprint increases the potential attack surface for breaches or unauthorized access.
-Implementing strong security measures is crucial.
+Implementing strong security measures is crucial.<br/>
-General Privacy Considerations:

 Regardless of the chosen architecture:
 Customer Consent: Obtain customer consent for collecting and storing address information, especially if you plan to use it for purposes beyond order fulfillment.